 Research in General Surgery

-The ACOS Residency Evaluation and Standards Committee (RESC) requires all residents to demonstrate the ability to synthesize and apply medical research data by writing an original scientific research paper.
+The Residency Evaluation and Standards Committee (RESC) requires all residents to demonstrate the ability to synthesize and apply medical research data by writing an original scientific research paper.
 The Program provides the resources and requires that all Residents meet this requirement.
 Through this process, the resident should improve cognitive skills, and learn to manage and communicate medical information.
 This requirement is met by:

-- Original Scientific or Clinical Research: Residents may select a quantitative or qualitative approach to original scientific or clinical research including literature review, case study, new surgical procedure report.
+- Original Scientific or Clinical Research: Residents may select a quantitative or qualitative approach to original scientific or clinical research including literature review, case study, and new surgical procedure report.

 - Medical Education Research: Improvements in Medical Education have led to more effective training processes and programs for medical students and residents.
 Residents who wish to pursue a medical education research project must identify a process or program need, review the current literature, perform a needs assessment, and design, implement and evaluate the proposed improvement project.

 - Root Cause Analysis: Design and complete a project with a Resident Partner for presentation at surgical grand rounds focusing on the root-cause analysis of a systems error occurring in the management of one of their patients.